billymoon/LoremIpsum/README.markdown

 The easiest way to install this is with [Package Control](http://wbond.net/sublime\_packages/package\_control).

- * If you just went and installed Package Control, you probably need to restart Sublime Text 2 before doing this next bit.
+ * If you just went and installed Package Control, you probably need to restart Sublime Text before doing this next bit.
  * Bring up the Command Palette (Command+Shift+p on OS X, Control+Shift+p on Linux/Windows).
  * Select "Package Control: Install Package" (it'll take a few seconds)
  * Select LoremIpsum when the list appears.

 Package Control will automatically keep Git up to date with the latest version.

-### Manual Install for ST3

-1. Open the sublime text command pallete, and **Preferences: Browse Packages**
-2. Checout the ST3 branch of this repo in there
-3. Restart ST3

 Report bugs here, and I will do my best to repair them (or better still - make the fix, and send me a pull request).